It’s no surprise employment contracts are written in favour of the employer

 - Protect your access to the common law

-- Uphold your termination entitlements
+- Uphold your termination entitlements, and

 - Include what is “missing”

-Start your new position feeling secure and confident about the deal you sign.
+In short, have your employment agreement reviewed by an employment lawyer so you can start your new position feeling secure and confident about the deal you sign.